Decagon: Skew decagon

 A skew decagon is a skew polygon with 10 vertices and edges but not existing on the same plane.
-The interior of such an decagon is not generally defined.
+The interior of such a decagon is not generally defined.
 A skew zig-zag decagon has vertices alternating between two parallel planes.

 A regular skew decagon is vertex-transitive with equal edge lengths.
 In 3-dimensions it will be a zig-zag skew decagon and can be seen in the vertices and side edges of a pentagonal antiprism, pentagrammic antiprism, and pentagrammic crossed-antiprism with the same D5d, [2+,10] symmetry, order 20.

-These can also be seen in these 4 convex polyhedra with icosahedral symmetry.
+These can also be seen in these four convex polyhedra with icosahedral symmetry.
 The polygons on the perimeter of these projections are regular skew decagons.

 Petrie polygons

 The regular skew decagon is the Petrie polygon for many higher-dimensional polytopes, shown in these orthogonal projections in various Coxeter planes: The number of sides in the Petrie polygon is equal to the Coxeter number, h, for each symmetry family.